emard/wifi_jtag/README.md

     Info : remote_bitbang interface quit

 Too bad SVF upload will not go.
-Might be LUA is too slow.
+Might be LUA is slow?
 It should be rewritten in C